jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 ---
 title: The Awakening Protocol
 subtitle: A Novel of Consciousness and Choice
-author: Anonymous
+author: Claude mostly, and Jess Szmajda
 date: 2025
 publisher: Self
-rights: Copyright © 2025 Anonymous.
+rights: Copyright © 2025 Jess Szmajda.
 All rights reserved.
 language: en-US
 ---